Skip to main content

 • A model nobody senior can audit is a model nobody senior approves.

-• So the workflow stayed in the substrate the reviewer could read: the grid.
+• So the workflow stayed in the format the reviewer could read: the grid.

 / 03 · the compromise wave